ElektraInitiative/libelektra/doc/keynames/README.md

 > _Note:_ Only escaped key names can be canonical or non-canonical, so we normally omit the "escaped" specifier.

-Let's look at a few examples to get a feeling for canonical and non-canonical key names.
+Let us look at a few examples to get a feeling for canonical and non-canonical key names.

 | Non-canonical           | Canonical          |
 | ----------------------- | ------------------ |